History of the portable gas stove: Early introduction

 By 1934 Lafare's portable cooker was in officer ranks and within the next 16 months would come to be a staple of every officer in the French army.
 Due to fear of common misuse by soldiers of lower ranks obtaining the cookers without consent, the army requested that all instructional writing be placed upon the cookers in English as only the officers were taught fluency in English.

 Military applications

 The majority of the cookers designed by Lafare were melted down into scrap metal when the Germans invaded France in 1940.
 However, the idea from Jeu Lafare's stove was adapted in various forms around the world during World War II and afterwards.
-Examples can be seen in many military originations around the world today with the American 'Bunga' or Japanese '携帯用ガス炊飯器'.
+Examples can be seen in many military originations around the world today, such as the Japanese '携帯用ガス炊飯器'.
 Today there are estimated to be less than 80 of Lafare's original Full Blue French made with English writing réchaud de gaz de dirigeant.